skn437/skn-java-color/README.md

 ## **_Dedicated To:_**

 - 🌹`Tanjila Hasan Trina`: The one & only love of my life.
 She is the reason my life got a meaning.
 I'm really blessed that she came into my life.
+She died on 16 November, 2022.
+But my heart always feels her presence in every step of my life.
 - 👩‍🎨`Prodipta Das Logno` & 🧛‍♀️`Atoshi Sarker Prithula`: The two most special ladies of my life.
 I can't thank them enough for always treasuring me a lot.